godotengine/godot-website/collections/_article/announcing-gogodotjam.md

 We, the community, are the fuel that can supercharge Godot.
 We can spread awareness, clarify misunderstandings, and in the end, show it to the world.
 At the same time, we can also carve a path for new people to get started on their gamedev journeys.

-One way to achieve this is to organise a Godot event that will ripple in the gamedev community, offering a lot of content for both existing Godot developer and new people that want to approach the engine but just don't know how to.
+One way to achieve this is to organize a Godot event that will ripple in the gamedev community, offering a lot of content for both existing Godot developer and new people that want to approach the engine but just don't know how to.

 ### What is Go Godot Jam?